 – Key Career Dates –

-- 1985: Comes to Las Vegas, loses his bankroll, and goes back to Toronto.
+- 1985: He comes to Las Vegas, loses his bankroll, and goes back to Toronto.

-- 1998: Youngest ever winner of first WSOP cash and bracelet; nicknamed “Kid Poker”.
+- 1998: He becomes the youngest ever winner of first WSOP cash and bracelet; nicknamed “Kid Poker”.

-- 2004: Wins first and second WPT victories and is named “Card Player of the Year”.
+- 2004: He wins first and second WPT victories and is named “Card Player of the Year”.

-- 2013: #1 on the Global Poker Index, WSOP Player of the Year, 2013 Bluff Player of the Year, and 2013 Card Player Magazine Player of the Year.
+- 2013: He’s ranked #1 on the Global Poker Index, wins WSOP Player of the Year, 2013 Bluff Player of the Year, and 2013 Card Player Magazine Player of the Year.

-- 2014: Inducted into Las Vegas Poker Hall of Fame.
+- 2014: He gets inducted into Las Vegas Poker Hall of Fame.

 – Daniel Negreanu’s Career –